 More Markdown Parser examples can be found here.

-Now that you have an initial codelab defined in your markdown file let's go ahead and generate the static site content.
-We can export & serve the content locally using the claat
+Now that you have an initial codelab defined in your markdown file let's go ahead and serve the codelab locally to view it.
+Simply run the following command

 🚀 Go ahead to Step 8 and add your codelabs on the main repo